gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 where $$ z^{(s)} $$ is the zenith angle (rad) as $$ z^{(s)} = \frac{\pi}{2} - El_{r}^{(s)} $$, where $$ El_{r}^{(s)} $$ is elevation angle of satellite direction (rad).

-The standard atmosphere and the Saastamoinen model are applied in case that the processing option `PVT.trop_model` is set to `Saastamoinen`, where the geodetic height is approximated by the ellipsoidal height and the relative humidity is fixed to 70 %.
+The standard atmosphere and the Saastamoinen model are applied in the case that the processing option `PVT.trop_model` is set to `Saastamoinen`, where the geodetic height is approximated by the ellipsoidal height and the relative humidity is fixed to 70 %.

 {::comment}